mycupofthi/blog/README.md

 #### Category Landing Page

-Do the same as above, the only difference is you will add content block 55951 to the top of the page + omit the share and carousel.

-Add in the following code to remove the arrow in an html element:
+Do the same as above and add in the following code to remove the arrow in an html element and add some extra styles:

 ```
 <style>
     .inspired-header__arrow {
         display:none;
+    }
+    @media (max-width: 675px) {
+        .inspired-header__container {
+            top: 12vw
+        }
+        .cat-header .banner__copy-container .category {
+            font-size: 5.47vw;
+            width: 100%;
+        }
     }
 </style>
 ```